zgphp/zgphp-sculpin/source/_news/2015-04-06-zgphp-meetup-44-how-to-get-along-with-other-kids.md

 ---
-title: ZgPHP Meetup #44: How to get along with other kids
+title: 'ZgPHP Meetup #44: How to get along with other kids'
 ---

 Another month, another meetup?
 Wrong!
 This one is packed with so much awesome that we can't wait until **April 16th** to